rtmigo/commie/README.md

 // stretched into two lines
 ```

-The comments from the example above can be grouped into three groups as follows:
+The comments from the example above can be combined into three groups as follows:

 ```python
 from commie import iter_comments, group_singleline_comments